 In 2015, there were 13,683 Oklahoma teens in car accidents, an increase of 8.5 percent over 12,611 in 2014.

 Nationally, there were 14,000 deadly accidents involving teen drivers over the past five years.
 Almost two-thirds of the accidents resulted in fatalities to individuals other than the teen driver.
+If you have been injured by a teen driver or if your teen has been injured in a car wreck, please reach out to our team of auto accident attorneys in Tulsa today.

 AAA notes that Oklahoma’s graduated driver’s license law is effectively impacting teen drivers.
 Oklahoma’s texting ban, which applies to all drivers, has also helped decrease car accidents.
 However, the organization says parents of teens are most impactful when it comes to educating teen drivers about safety behind the wheel.